hirowood/furima-41960/README.md

 | day          | int    | null: false |
 | role         | int    | null: false, default: 0 |

-- has_one :buyers
+- has_one :buyer
-- has_one :sellers
+- has_one :seller
 - has_many :addresses

 ## buyers テーブル